Most incompatible measurements and sum-of-squares optimisation: Higher orders: unveiling a hierarchy

 \section{Higher orders: unveiling a hierarchy}

-For higher powers of $S_\vj$, the normalisation is not ensured anymore in general.
+For higher powers of $S_\vj$, the normalisability is no longer guaranteed in general.
 In this section, we take a detour by considering the special case of mutually unbiased bases (MUBs) before coming back to general measurements where we drop the specific form of the universal parent measurement considered, namely, as a polynomial in $S_\vj$.

 We first investigate parent measurements of MUBs using the fourth power of $S_\vj$, improving on some lower bounds on $\ird$ obtained in~\cite{DSFB19}.
 We then realise that the bounds obtained therein involve terms of higher degree combined in a way that positivity can still be easily proven, although not following the same procedure as above (polynomials in $S_\vj$).
 This allows us to relax this assumption and give a general sum-of-squares hierarchy that encompasses the previous constructions.
 Finally, we give a numerical proof of principle for this hierarchy by deriving universal lower bounds on $\irg$ which improve on the results of the previous sections, as shown in \cref{tab:sr}.